Stuffed Acorn Squash

 - Add all the spices and continue cooking, while stirring for a few more minutes.

 - Add the celery and red pepper, cook 5-10 minutes.

 - Once the quinoa is cooked, add it into the pan with the celery and onion.

-- Add the raisins, nuts and maple syrup and cook for 2 more minutes, stirring.
+- Add the raisins and pecans and cook for 2 more minutes until heated through.